-- 13.26 The Equality Act 2010 s149 consolidates these duties, although this part of the Act (Part 11) is not scheduled to come into force until April 2011, and until such time the disparate provisions under the 1975, 1976 and 1995 Acts will continue. - 13.27 One important aspect of the duty is the requirement that public bodies must consider the impact of their policies and practices, and take compensatory action if any of them are (for instance) shown to have the potential to be discriminatory or to insufficiently advance equality of opportunity.
-This duty applies not only to new policies, but also to existing practices: which should be reviewed to ensure that they advance the authority's 'equality duties'. - 13.28 Since the 2010 Act does not make discrimination against carers 'per se' unlawful, the duty on every public body will be to review its new and existing policies and practices to ensure that they do not have the potential to discriminate indirectly or by association.
-For example, before an NHS hospital introduces an appointments system (eg one on similar lines to that of the GP practice considered above) it would need to undertake an assessment, to ensure it did not have an adverse impact on carers, since this could (as considered above) result in indirect discrimination on grounds of sex and potentially associative discrimination on grounds of disability and/or age. - 13.29 Equality Impact Assessments are likely to provide an important mechanism for increasing awareness of carers' needs and carers' rights through large parts of the public sector.
-They have the great advantage of being 'proactive', ie not only applying when something has gone wrong.
-Many organisations are already adapting their policies to ensure that they advance equality of opportunity for carers.
-For example, the Care Quality Commission's Equality and Human Rights scheme places very considerable emphasis on the need to support carers specifically acknowledging 'the importance of carers within the wider personalisation agenda, and ... that carers can play a central role on better integration between health and adult social care and that carers themselves have their own needs and human rights'. - 13.30 The obligation on public bodies to undertake an impact assessment may prove to be valuable tools for carers' organisations to challenge where carers feel that their needs have been overlooked.
-A recent and well publicised example might illustrate the value of such an 'impact assessment'.
-In 2008 the (then) Government's revised Carers' Strategy committed significant extra funding in England to NHS Primary Care Trusts (PCTs) to enable them to provide 'breaks' for carers from their caring responsibilities.
-Many PCTs chose not to use this money for this purpose, but to use it instead for general (non-carer related) NHS purposes.
-The decision to do this was clearly a policy decision that had an adverse impact on disabled people since respite care is at law a service for them, not carers.
-It was also a decision that could 'put or would put'
+- and to take compensatory action if any of them are (for instance) shown to have the potential to be discriminatory or to insufficiently advance equality of opportunity.
+This duty applies not only to new policies, but also to existing practices: which should be reviewed to see ensure that they advance the authority's 'equality duties'.

+- 13.29 Since the 2010 Act does not make discrimination against carers 'per se' unlawful the duty on every public body will be to review its new and existing policies and practices to ensure that they do not have the potential to discriminate indirectly or by association.
+For example, before an NHS hospital introduces an appointments system (e.g. one on similar lines to that of the GP practice considered above) it would need to undertake an assessment, to ensure it did not have an adverse impact on carers, since this could (as considered above) result in indirect discrimination on grounds of sex and potentially associative discrimination on grounds of disability and/or age. - 13.30 Equality Impact Assessments are likely to provide an important mechanism for increasing awareness of carers' needs and carers' rights through large parts of the public sector.
+They have the great advantage of being 'proactive' - ie not only something has gone wrong. applying when Manv organisations are already adapting their policies to ensure that they advance equality of opportunity for carers.
+For example the Care Quality Commission's Equality and Human Rights scheme328 places very considerable emphasis on the need to support carers - specifically acknowledging 'the importance of carers within the wider personalisation agenda, and ... that carers can play a central role on better integration between health and adult social care and that carers themselves have their own needs and human rights'. - 13.31 The obligation on public bodies to undertake an impact assessment may prove to be valuable tools for carers' organisations to challenge where carers feel that their needs have been overlooked.
+A recent and well publicised example, might illustrate the value of such an 'impact assessment'.
+In 2008 the (then) Government's revised Carers' Strategy329 committed significant extra funding in England to NHS Primary Care Trusts (PCTs) to enable them to provide 'breaks' for carers from their caring responsibilities.
+Many PCTs chose not to use this money, for this purpose, but to use it instead for general (non-carer related) NHS purposes.330 The decision to do this was clearly a policy decision that had an adverse impact on disabled people since respite care is at law a